FanaticPythoner/MSOfficeFileConverter/README.md

 # WordDocument Class

 *Description :*
-Open as Word document from a specified file path, then offer methods to convert it to whatever format you want.
+Open a Word document from a specified file path, then offer methods to convert it to whatever format you want.

 Currently support the export in the following formats: